julzaza/wildwitchherbs/_posts/2025-10-31-wormwood-lucid-dreaming.md

 The secret of wormwood lies in its **volatile oils**, particularly **thujone**, which gently stimulates the nervous system.
 The balance is delicate: too much can overwhelm, but in careful doses, it **awakens lucid and symbol-laden dreams**.

 Historical grimoires repeatedly warn: *wormwood must be used with reverence and restraint*.
-Traditional practitioners only employed it on **new moons, crossroads nights, or during guided rituals**—never as a daily tonic.
+Traditional practitioners only employed it on **new moons, crossroads nights, or during guided rituals**; never as a daily tonic.

 Strong herbs aren’t always the right choice when the spirit is unsettled.
 Folk practices warn about using wormwood in times of **emotional vulnerability**, so it is not recommended during early stages of grief or emotional shock.
-Find out more here: **[Herbs to Avoid When Emotionally Vulnerable](/herbs-to-avoid-when-emotionally-vulnerable/)**.
+Find out what **[Herbs to Avoid When Emotionally Vulnerable](/herbs-to-avoid-when-emotionally-vulnerable/)**.

 ---